Self-Defence before the fight....

 Blog Installment #9: Self-Defence.

 I first took up the study of Tai Chi in the mid-80’s as a therapy to help me recover from a serious leg injury I had suffered in Jujitsu.
-The organization I learned it from was essentially a New Age cult which actively discouraged experimentation with the art’s combative side.
-The cult-think really turned me off, but what finally triggered my departure was when a woman who was support- staff in the agency where I was working was the victim of an assault.
+The organization I learned it from actively discouraged experimentation with the art’s combative side.
+What finally triggered my departure was when a woman who was support- staff in the agency where I was working was the victim of an assault.
 What she went through was bizarrely horrific.
 It prompted me to start my own club in which I would be able to teach the self-defence aspect of the art without hindrance.

 That was thirty years ago.
 I’ve learned a lot since then.
 Three facts that I have learned are: